syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Feature-Summary.md

 ---
 layout: post
-title: Feature-Summary | Windows Forms | Syncfusion
+title: Feature Summary in Windows Forms GridGrouping control | Syncfusion
-description: feature summary
+description: Learn about Feature Summary support in Syncfusion Windows Forms GridGrouping (GridGroupingControl) control and more details.
 platform: windowsforms
 control: GridGrouping
 documentation: ug
 ---

-# Feature Summary
+# Feature Summary in Windows Forms GridGrouping (GridGroupingControl)

 Essential Grid Grouping control possesses advanced features such as Outlook style grouping and is highly optimized to handle large amount of data.
 This section lists various features of grid grouping control in brief.